thibo73800/metacar/README.md

 ### Installing Metacar

-You can used Metacar with a direct link in your HTML file or installing it from NPM.
-However, metacar is based on [Pixi.js](www.pixijs.com): 4.7.1, then you need to include pixi.js as a global dependencies in your HTML.
+You can use Metacar with a direct link in your HTML file or install it from NPM.
+However, metacar is based on [Pixi.js](www.pixijs.com): 4.7.1, then you need to include pixi.js as a global dependency in your HTML.

 <a id='script-tag'></a>
 #### Script Tag